Skip to content

 Getting Up to Speed on Multi-Agent Systems, Part 3: Wave 1 (Can Agents Coordinate At All?)

-Surveys the five canonical 2023 multi-agent LLM papers (CAMEL, Generative Agents, ChatDev, MetaGPT, AutoGen), comparing their coordination mechanisms and exposing shared failure modes like treating errors as termination rather than system state.
+A technical walkthrough of five canonical 2023 multi-agent papers (CAMEL, Generative Agents, ChatDev, MetaGPT, AutoGen), comparing their coordination mechanisms and identifying shared failure modes like missing concurrency control and no escalation paths.

 May 03, 2026 · tech · Christopher Meiklejohn